centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 grep -c ">" all_fmdv.fasta
 ```

 Now lets run cd-hit, as these are nucleotide sequences we need to use the **cd-hit-est** script of cd-hit.
-We are going to cluster the sequences down using a thrshold of 95% sequence identity, with cd-hit choosing a single sequence to representative each cluster (typically the longest sequence), and output the reduced sequences into a new fasta file:
+We are going to cluster the sequences down using a threshold of 95% sequence identity, with cd-hit choosing a single sequence to representative each cluster (typically the longest sequence), and output the reduced sequences into a new fasta file:

 ```
 cd-hit-est -i all_fmdv.fasta -o clustered_fmdv.fasta -c 0.95 -aS 1.0 -aL 0.0 -T 4
 ```
-* cd-hit-est - the name of the program for cd-hit clustering of nucleotide sequneces
+* cd-hit-est - the name of the program for cd-hit clustering of nucleotide sequences
 * -i all_fmdv.fasta - the name of the input fasta sequence file
 * -o clustered_fmdv.fasta - the name of the output file to create
 * -c 0.95 - the clustering threshold: 0.95 = 95%